 Politicians, show-business personalities, and sports celebrities are often seen and photographed munching Nathan’s dogs, and heard singing its praises.
 Barbra Streisand, actually had Nathan’s hot dogs delivered to London, England for a private party.
 A trip to Nathan’s was the focus of a Seinfeld episode created by comedian Jerry Seinfeld.
 More recently, the ex-mayor of New York City Rudy Giuliani declared Nathan’s the “World’s best hot dog.”
 Shortly after that, Nathan Handwerker was named to the city’s top 100- joining the ranks of Joe Namath, Irving Berlin, Andrew Carnegie, Joe DiMaggio and others.
 Even Jacqueline Kennedy loved Nathan’s dogs, and served them at the White House.
 In his final last will and testament, actor Walter Mathau requested Nathan’s hot dogs to be served at his funeral – they were!
 The point is Nathan’s is not just a hot dog, it has history and it is Americana!

-Last year there were over 435 million Nathan’s Famous Hot Dogs sold!
+To date there have been over 435 million Nathan’s Famous Hot Dogs sold!
 Today, Nathan’s is sold and enjoyed in all 50 States and sold at over 40,000 food service and retail outlets.